hyperledger/besu-docs/docs/Reference/API-Methods.md

 Leave the [`--auto-log-bloom-caching-enabled`](CLI/CLI-Syntax.md#auto-log-bloom-caching-enabled)
 command line option at the default value of `true` to improve log retrieval performance.

+!!! attention

+    Using `eth_getLogs` to get the logs from a large range of blocks, especially an entire chain from its genesis block, can cause Besu to hang and possibly never return a response.
+We recommend splitting one large query into multiple ones for better performance.

 #### Parameters

 `Object` - [Filter options object](API-Objects.md#filter-options-object).